 There have been interviews with and profiles of quite a number of saxophone players, including John Coltrane, Jan Garbarek, Paul Dunmall, Martin Speake and Andy Sheppard, and even a paean to the wonders of the Selmer saxophone, an instrument I myself wrestled with for a number of years.

-I also contributed quite a lot of jazz to GQ and Esquire during my times there, from profiles of Miles Davis (on publication of his autobiography, and as a tribute ten years after his death) to the Harlem Renaissance of the 1920s and the buzz of jazz in Britain in the 1990s.
-I also worked on a couple of occasions with the great jazz photographer William Claxton; a ghost-written homage to Chet Baker is included here.
+I contributed quite a lot of jazz to GQ and Esquire during my times there, from profiles of Miles Davis (on publication of his autobiography and as a tribute ten years after his death) to working with the great jazz photographer William Claxton – a ghost-written homage to Chet Baker is included here.
+I’ve also written pieces that extend from the Harlem Renaissance of the 1920s to the rising young British jazz stars of today, including Laura Jurd, Trish Clowes and Roller Trio.